ordovicia/cgroups-rs/README.md

 ### Not tested features

+* CPU subsystem
-* CPU subsystem: Reading and writing parameters for scheduling realtime tasks
+    * Reading and writing parameters for scheduling realtime tasks
+* Cpuset subsystem
-* Cpuset subsystem: Getting memory pressure faced by a cgroup
+    * Getting memory pressure faced by a cgroup
+* Memory subsystem
-* Memory subsystem: Getting per-NUMA-node statistics on NUMA systems
+    * Getting per-NUMA-node statistics on NUMA systems
+* HugeTLB subsystem
-* HugeTLB subsystem: Monitoring hugepage TLB usage by a cgroup
+    * Monitoring hugepage TLB usage by a cgroup
 * BlkIO subsystem:
     * Setting weights for devices
     * Monitoring blkio throughput consumed by a cgroup